 Not everyone wants to carry filters with them, not everyone wants to carry a large or heavy camera bag with them, or even if it's small and nimble like my Peak Design everyday carry bag.

 If you think that your first reaction to walking 16 kilometres every day and exploring a new city or country that you’ve never been to before will be:

-“I cannot wait to carry all this gear and a camera bag with me”
+*“I cannot wait to carry all this gear and a camera bag with me” - Said no one ever.